PE and Sport Premium 2017-2018

 - Continue to focus on more bespoke upskilling of staff in lesson and extra-curricular delivery.
 Focus upon core sports of Rugby, Dance, Gymnastics, Hockey and Athletics.
 We will do this by:

 - Team teaching and peer observation sessions, using P.E. specialists from Bede North in order to upskill staff and receive specific CPD training, relating to the primary phase.

 - Use of video and peer coaching sessions to increase ability of teaching and as a tool for assessment to ensure consistency across year groups, and across the primary and secondary phases.

 - Strengthened transition links between Key Stage 2 and 3 through shared use of specialist facilities in secondary years, to allow for high quality and more regular training and competition.

 - Continue to build strong links with Blyth RFC and Northumberland RFU to ensure delivery of high quality teaching in Rugby as part of ‘All Schools’ initiative.

 - Purchase access to P.E hub providing up to date teaching resources and instructions to aid teaching.
 The PE Hub is designed specifically to work with the strengths of teachers whilst supporting them with easy to use PE lesson plans, SOW and teaching resources.
 Each lesson plan featured on The PE Hub is unique with a wide variety of features to ensure high quality teaching and learning.
 Every aspect of The PE Hub has been designed with schools in mind to meet the requirements of the National curriculum and its programmes of study.
 It has a full breadth of planning from Reception through to Key Stage 1 and Key Stage 2.

-- Peer coaching, observation and support in standardisation of assessment with colleagues.
+- Peer coaching, observation and support in standardisation of assessment with colleagues within the primary phase.

 - Cost of transport to Northumberland Games events.